 Dr. Helm noted that Carolyn’s outcome was undoubtedly improved because of her overall health, including regular exercise and healthy eating habits.

-“All of that contributed to a shorter recovery time, and her ability to more quickly get back to living the life she loves,” Dr. Helm said.
+“All of that contributed to a shorter recovery time and her ability to return to living the life she loves more quickly,” Dr. Helm said.

-“A lot of women have atypical symptoms, but pressure and heaviness in the chest is the most common,” said Dr. Peter Dourdoufis, chief of cardiology at Portsmouth Regional Hospital.
-“Carolyn’s pain and discomfort was in her upper back, near her shoulders and felt to her like it was muscular.
-When I hear that symptom, I immediately think of heart disease, especially in women.”
+“A lot of women have atypical symptoms, but pressure and heaviness in the chest are the most common,” said Dr. Peter Dourdoufis, chief of cardiology at Portsmouth Regional Hospital.
+“Carolyn’s pain and discomfort were in her upper back, near her shoulders, and it felt like a muscular issue to her.
+When I hear that symptom, I immediately think of heart disease — especially in women.”

-Dr. Dourdoufis said that it’s important to know your family medical history and to be aware of your modifiable risk factors, such as high cholesterol, high blood pressure and smoking or other tobacco use, adding that stress can be a secondary factor if it increases your blood pressure.
-He noted that symptoms to be aware of include fatigue or shortness of breath during exertion, discomfort in the back or stomach, both during exertion and at rest, and pain or discomfort that come out of the blue, when you have pain or pressure in the back or neck for no obvious reason.
+Dr. Dourdoufis said that it’s important to know your family medical history and to be aware of your modifiable risk factors, such as high cholesterol, high blood pressure and smoking or other tobacco use.
+He adds that stress can be a secondary factor if it increases your blood pressure.
+He notes that symptoms to be aware of include fatigue or shortness of breath during exertion, discomfort in the back or stomach (both during exertion and at rest), unanticipated pain or discomfort and pain or pressure in the back or neck for no obvious reason.

-“We’re seeing younger and younger people who are experiencing heart disease,” Dr. Dourdoufis said.
-“Just because you’re a woman in your 30s or 40s, doesn’t mean you’re immune from heart disease.
-A sedentary lifestyle and poor habits - which we have seen even more of since the COVID pandemic – are part of it, but there is more that we don’t yet recognize.
-It really is surprising the number of younger people we’re seeing these days with this disease that has always been attributed to middle-age white males.”
+“We’re seeing younger and younger people experiencing heart disease,” Dr. Dourdoufis said.
+“Just because you’re a woman in your 30s or 40s doesn’t mean you’re immune to heart disease.
+A sedentary lifestyle and poor habits — which we've seen even more of since the COVID pandemic — are part of it, but there is more that we don’t yet recognize.
+The number of younger people we’re seeing with a disease that has always been attributed to middle-age white males is surprising.”

 Carolyn’s recovery has been strong and steady.
-She completed cardiac rehab at Portsmouth Regional Hospital’s Outpatient Rehabilitation and Wellness program at 155 Borthwick Ave., in Portsmouth.
-Having the routine of attending rehab three times each week was a plus for Carolyn, keeping her accountable and on a schedule.
-She has since gotten back to walking and added yoga to the mix.
+She completed cardiac rehab at Portsmouth Regional Hospital’s Outpatient Rehabilitation and Wellness program.
+The routine of attending rehab three times each week was helpful for Carolyn, keeping her accountable and on a schedule.
+She's returned to walking and has since added yoga as a practice.

-In addition to walking four miles four or more times per week, she’s resumed tennis twice a week and when the warm weather returns, she’ll add golf back into the mix as well as the occasional pickleball game.
+In addition to walking four miles multiple times per week, Carolyn resumed tennis twice a week.
+When the warm weather returns, she’ll add golf back into the mix as well as the occasional pickleball game.

 “I’ve never had any kind of health issues, so this was a wakeup call,” Carolyn said.
 “You hear heart attacks or heart disease, any major illness really, can happen to anyone.
 And it did.
 It happened to me.”